Table of Contents

 Free T3 (Triiodothyronine)

-Free T3 is the active form of the hormone.
-This is the "engine" that drives your metabolism.
-Some people are efficient at converting T4 into T3, while others may struggle due to stress, nutrient deficiencies, or illness.
-If your T4 is normal but your T3 is low, you might still experience symptoms of an underactive thyroid.
-For a broader snapshot that also looks at common mimics (iron, B12, vitamin D), consider the Thyroid Premium Gold profile.
+Free T3 is the active "engine" of your metabolism.
+Some people struggle to convert T4 into T3 due to stress or nutrient deficiencies.
+If T4 is normal but T3 is low, you may still feel unwell.
+For a snapshot that includes common mimics (iron, B12, vitamin D), consider the Thyroid Premium Gold profile.

 Thyroid Antibodies (TPOAb and TgAb)

-These markers check for autoimmunity.
-Sometimes, the immune system mistakenly attacks the thyroid gland.
+These markers check for autoimmunity where the immune system attacks the thyroid.

 The Blue Horizon Extras: Magnesium and Cortisol